GregUtas/robust-services-core/CONTRIBUTING.md

 `4` | several week's effort once reasonbly familiar with the software `5` | a major project

-If you're a new contributor, you may want to start with an item labelled `1` or `2`.
+If you're a new contributor, you may want to start with an item labelled `good first issue`.

 When creating an issue
 - Choose a descriptive title and appropriate labels.